 - ii) are interested in quantitative or mixed-methods research approaches.

 ReSEP (resep.sun.ac.za), based in the Department of Economics at Stellenbosch University, focuses on policy-oriented research in education, health, labour and development economics.
 Our team consists of a cross-cultural and multi-disciplinary group of full-time and part-time researchers or research students at Stellenbosch University.
 We also collaborate extensively with researchers based in other universities or institutions.

 Value of the bursary: R50,000 (for 2019 studies only).

 Eligibility: To apply for the bursary, the applicant must:

-- be a black South African citizen, and
+- A) be an African language speaking South African citizen, and

-- be registered for full-time or part-time Masters’ study in 2019 at any South African university.
+- B) be registered for full-time or part-time Masters’ study in 2019 at any South African university.

 How to apply:

 - Application cover letter including a short motivation (max.
 600 words) outlining your interest in research on basic education, early learning or the economics of education.

 - Curriculum vitae including relevant, contactable references.